zenntenn/IdrisLibs/papers/JFP2016/README.md

 This repository contains the Idris code presented in [1].
-It has been derived from [SequentialDecisionProblems](https://gitlab.pik-potsdam.de/botta/IdrisLibs/tree/master/SequentialDecisionProblems).
+The code has been derived from [SequentialDecisionProblems](https://gitlab.pik-potsdam.de/botta/IdrisLibs/tree/master/SequentialDecisionProblems).
+It has been type checked (make all) with Idris 0.12.2-git:PRE (ff776da).

-# [1]
+** [1]

 Title: Contributions to a computational theory of policy advice and
        avoidability